-Multiple Sleep Latency Testing and/or Maintenance of Wakefulness Testing
+Multiple Sleep Latency Testing and Maintenance of Wakefulness Testing

-Initial MSLT and/or MWT is appropriate for suspected narcolepsy when BOTH of the following conditions are met
+Initial MSLT and/or MWT are considered medically necessary for suspected narcolepsy when BOTH of the following criteria are met:

-- 1. Daytime hypersomnolence has been present for at least 8 weeks - 2.
-The patient has at least ONE of the following (a-e): - a.
-Disrupted nocturnal sleep - b.
-Cataplexy - c.
-Hallucinations (hypnagogic or hypnopompic) - d.
-Sleep paralysis - e.
-The patient has undergone polysomnography since the onset of symptoms (PSG) and symptoms persist despite adequate treatment of obstructive sleep apnea (if present)
+- Daytime hypersomnolence has been present for at least 8 weeks

-Repeat MSLT and/or MWT is appropriate for suspected narcolepsy when BOTH of the following conditions are met
+- The patient has at least ONE of the following:

-- 1. Previous MSLT/MWT did not provide a diagnosis of narcolepsy - 2.
-The patient has continued symptoms suggestive of narcolepsy
+- Disrupted nocturnal sleep

-Repeat MWT is appropriate for occupational safety evaluation when BOTH of the following conditions are met
+- Cataplexy

-- 1. The patient has an established diagnosis of a sleep breathing disorder or narcolepsy - 2.
-The test is performed while on the current treatment to determine adequacy of therapy
+- Hallucinations (hypnagogic or hypnopompic)

-MSLT and/or MWT is appropriate for idiopathic hypersomnia when BOTH of the following conditions are met
+- Sleep paralysis

-- 1. Daytime hypersomnolence has been present for at least 8 weeks
+- The patient has undergone polysomnography since the onset of symptoms (PSG or HSAT) and symptoms persist despite adequate treatment of obstructive sleep apnea (if present)

-- 2. The patient has at least ONE of the following (a-e):
+Repeat MSLT and/or MWT are considered medically necessary for suspected narcolepsy when BOTH of the following criteria are met:

-- a.
-Difficult morning awakening
+- Previous MSLT/MWT did not provide a diagnosis of narcolepsy - The patient has continued symptoms suggestive of narcolepsy

-- b.
-Prolonged night sleep
+Repeat MWT is considered medically necessary for occupational safety evaluation when BOTH of the following criteria are met:

-- c.
-Sleep drunkenness
+- The patient has an established diagnosis of a sleep breathing disorder or narcolepsy - The test is performed while on the current treatment to determine adequacy of therapy

-- d.
-Frequent non-refreshing daytime naps
+MSLT and/or MWT are considered medically necessary for idiopathic hypersomnia when BOTH of the following criteria are met:

-- e.
-The patient has undergone polysomnography since the onset of symptoms (PSG) and symptoms persist despite adequate treatment of obstructive sleep apnea (if present)
+- Daytime hypersomnolence has been present for at least 8 weeks - The patient has at least ONE of the following: - Difficult morning awakening - o Prolonged night sleep during primary sleep period - Sleep drunkenness - Frequent non-refreshing daytime naps - The patient has undergone polysomnography since the onset of symptoms (PSG or HSAT) and symptoms persist despite adequate treatment of obstructive sleep apnea (if present)

-- 1. Aurora RN, Lamm CI, Zak RS, et al; American Academy of Sleep Medicine.
+- Aurora RN, Lamm CI, Zak RS, et al; American Academy of Sleep Medicine.
 Practice parameters for the non-respiratory indications for polysomnography and multiple sleep latency testing for children.
 Sleep 2012;35(11):1467-1473. - 2.
 Krahn LE, Arand DL, Avidan AY, et al. Recommended protocols for the Multiple Sleep Latency Test and Maintenance of Wakefulness Test in adults: guidance from the American Academy of Sleep Medicine.
 J Clin Sleep Med.
-2021. - 2.3.
+2021. - 3.
 Littner MR, Kushida C, Wise M, et al; American Academy of Sleep Medicine.
 Practice parameters for clinical use of the multiple sleep latency test and the maintenance of wakefulness test.
 Sleep.
-Jan 1 2005;28(1):113-121. - 3.4.
+Jan 1 2005;28(1):113-121. - 4.
 Morgenthaler TI, Kapur VK, Brown T, et al; American Academy of Sleep Medicine.
 Practice parameters for the treatment of narcolepsy and other hypersomnias of central origin.
 Sleep.
 2007;30(12):1705-1711.